michaelalandawson/LEGACY-pathmaker/README.md

 # PathMaker

 An extension for Visual Studio Code that generates user-defined path variations based on the current editor or through the explorer view context menu.
-Generated paths can then be copied to the clipboard or opened in the default browser.
+Generated paths, displayed in Quick Pick menu can then be copied to the clipboard or opened in the default browser.

 Why Pathmaker?